Codes Of Practice

 Q: What is the Code of Practice for the Care and Handling of Beef Cattle?

 A: Codes of Practice are nationally developed guidelines for the care and handling of farm animals.
-The Codes serve as our national understanding of animal care requirements for specific farm animals and recommended practices.
+The Codes serve as our national understanding of farm animal care requirements and recommended practices.
 Beef producers follow the Code of Practice for the Care and Handling of Beef Cattle.

-Q: Why is the Beef Code of Practice being renewed?
+Q: Why is the Beef Code of Practice being updated?

-A: The existing Code for beef cattle was released in 1991.
-Since then science has advanced, public interest in agriculture has changed and practices have evolved.
-A renewed code will allow industry, the public and others to communicate based on an updated understanding of how beef cattle are cared for in Canada.
+Since then, science has advanced, public interest in agriculture has changed and practices have evolved.
+As a result, an update to the beef cattle Code was initiated in 2023.
+An updated Code will allow industry, the public and others to communicate based on an updated understanding of how beef cattle are cared for in Canada.

-This is one way to address customer, consumer, retail and activist concerns about how Canadian beef cattle are raised.
+This is one way to address customer, consumer, retail and public concerns about how Canadian beef cattle are raised.
 Industry leadership on this initiative is the preferred option over government regulation.

-Q: How is the Beef Cattle Code being renewed?
+Q: How is the Beef Cattle Code being updated?

-A: The National Farm Animal Care Council has a process in place to renew existing Codes or draft new Codes.
-The process involves two committees: The Code Development Committee and Scientists Committee.
-The Code Development Committee is the group that drafts the new Code.
+A: The National Farm Animal Care Council has a process in place to update existing Codes or draft new Codes.
+The process involves two committees: The Code Committee and Scientists Committee.
+The Code Committee is the group that drafts the new Code.
 The Scientists Committee does a review of the literature for the priority welfare issues.
-This report informs the drafting work of the Code Development Committee.
+This report informs the drafting work of the Code Committee.
+More information on the Code development process can be found here.

 Q: Who is involved?

-A: The Code Development Committee includes researchers and beef producers, as well as representatives from the transportation, veterinary, humane societies, animal enforcement, and the CFIA.
+A: The Code Committee includes beef producers, researchers, as well as representatives from the transportation, veterinary, humane societies, animal enforcement, and government sectors.
+The current Code Committee is made up of fifteen individuals and its members are listed here.
+The Code Committee is also supported by a six-member Scientific Committee, whose members are listed here.

 Q: When will the new Code be completed?